 Miso Soup With Tofu – Vegetarian Miso Soup

-If I said that my boys love Miso Soup and it is one of their favorite, you would think that I am crazy.
-The kids never fail to amaze us and this is one thing that amazes me every time I see them slurping the soup in the restaurant and asking for seconds.
+If I said that my boys love Miso Soup and it is one of their favorites, you would think that I am crazy.
+The kids never fail to amaze us, and this is one thing that amazes me every time I see them slurping the miso soup in the restaurant and asking for seconds.

-Eventually any restaurant that we see has the Miso soup in their menu we make sure to order it but till date I have never made it at home.
-Any recipe I looked at had seaweed, a mushroom component and a fish component.
+Eventually, any restaurant that we see has Miso soup on its menu, we make sure to order it, but to date, I have never made it at home.
+Any recipe I looked at had seaweed, a mushroom component, and a fish component.
 I was not sure how I was going to make up for those flavors without using any of them.

-When shopping at Sprouts grocery store couple of weeks ago, I found this product called the ‘Miso and Easy’.
-This was a ready to make Miso soup concentrate that has the mushroom flavor component and the best part was I found a vegetarian friendly version with no fish component.
+When shopping at Sprout's grocery store a couple of weeks ago, I found this product called 'Miso and Easy'.
+This was a ready-to-make Miso soup concentrate that has a mushroom flavor component, and the best part was I found a vegetarian-friendly version with no fish component.

 What is Miso?